survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 ## Setting Up a `vendor` Bundle

 So far our project has only a single entry named as `app`.
-As you might remember, our configuration tells Webpack to traverse dependencies starting from the `app` entry directory and then to output the resulting bundle below our `build` directory using the entry name and `.js` extension.
+As you might remember, our configuration tells webpack to traverse dependencies starting from the `app` entry directory and then to output the resulting bundle below our `build` directory using the entry name and `.js` extension.

 To improve the situation, we can define a `vendor` entry containing React.
 This is done by matching the dependency name.
 It is possible to generate this information automatically as discussed at the end of this chapter, but I'll go with a static array here to illustrate the basic idea.
 Change the code like this: